 I grew up in the rolling hills of Pennsylvania, the daughter of two loving and hard-working Christian parents.
-Being raised in a Christian home was like living in a big love bubble.
+Being raised in a Christian home provided me with a childhood wrapped in a warm blanket of love.
 Safe, secure and sweet.
 By the grace of God, I gave my life to Jesus around the age of twelve.

 When I met my husband, artist and teacher, Tom McLaughlin, we were blessed to view our marriage as an extension of Christ’s love in our lives.
 With joy we welcomed three children into our little family and how we still treasure those gifts from God above!